 Improving contours of the outer thigh may require an incision extending from the groin around the hip.
 Through these incisions your plastic surgeon will tighten tissues for a smoother, better toned thigh.

-The smoother, tighter contours that result from thigh lift contouring are apparent almost immediately, although initially obscured by swelling and bruising.
+The smoother, tighter contours that result from thigh lift contouring are apparent Thigh lift surgery can help create smoother, firmer leg contours, although initial results may be obscured by swelling and bruising.

 Thigh lift usually takes about two to three hours, but the time required may vary depending on the area and amount of skin being removed.